stoeps13/connections-doc/source/admin/install/cp_config_customizer_setup_nginx.md

 2. Update the Connections dynamic host with NGINX server.

+    !!! note
-    **Note:** Keep in mind that you must add the `isExternal` attribute to the Sametime configuration in LotusConnections-config.xml if you configured Sametime awareness through the Sametime server as described in [Adding Sametime awareness through the Sametime server](../admin/t_admin_common_add_st_awareness_via_proxy.md).
+    Keep in mind that you must add the `isExternal` attribute to the Sametime configuration in LotusConnections-config.xml if you configured Sametime awareness through the Sametime server as described in [Adding Sametime awareness through the Sametime server](../admin/t_admin_common_add_st_awareness_via_proxy.md).

     If you will use NGINX as a stand-alone server, then first you must update the `dynamicHosts` attribute in the LotusConnections-config.xml file to reflect the URL of the proxy server.
 On the Deployment Manager, update the LotusConnections-config.xml file with the following setting: